cr0/gradle-macappbundle-plugin/readme.md

 #### How to use

 First, you need to include the `macappbundle` plugin using the following fancy gradle 2.1+ syntax.
-The plugin is available `jcenter`.
+The plugin is/should be available at `jcenter`.

 ```
 plugins {